If you’re looking for things to do at Mammoth Hot Springs, look no further! These top tourist attractions will keep you entertained for hours.

 The views from the top are spectacular, and the hike is relatively easy, making it a great option for people of all fitness levels.
 Just be sure to wear proper footwear, as there is a lot of rock scrambling along the trail.

-If you’re hiking with kids, bring some snacks and pop so you can celebrate reaching the summit!
+Bring snacks and pop to celebrate reaching the summit if you’re hiking with kids!
 A hike tour in Yellowstone offers a great hike to Bunsen Peak.

 See Related: Best Vacations for a Group of Friends